-32. ADJUSTMENTS TO PROFIT
+31. ADJUSTMENTS TO PROFIT

-The Group's results are reported after a number of imputed non-cash charges and non-recurring items.
+The Group's results are reported after several imputed non-cash charges and non-recurring items.
 We have provided additional adjusted performance metrics to aid understanding and provide clarity over the Group's performance on an on-going cash basis before imputed non-cash accounting charges.
 This is consistent with how analysts and investors tell us they review our business performance in presenting an adjusted profit metric adjusting for the following items:

-- Non-cash charges arising from share-based payments and the amortisation of acquisition intangibles. - Non-recurring cash costs relating to the re-organisation of the Manufacturing division and acquisition costs. - Non-recurring profit from the sale of fully written down stock. - Non-recurring tax credits arising primarily from prior year R&D claims and tax deductions on share options.
+- Non-cash charges arising from share-based payments and the amortisation of acquisition intangibles. - Non-recurring cash costs relating to the re-organisation of the Systems Division and acquisition costs (including fair value adjustments). - Non-recurring tax credits arising primarily from prior year R&D claims and tax deductions on share options. - The impact of the change in deferred tax rate from 19% to 25% on charges treated as adjustments. - The recognition in OCI of a deferred tax asset relating to the future tax deduction that would be available based on the share price at the balance sheet date compared to the share price at the date of grant of the options and share bonus.